gpdowney/lightweightLSAT/README.md

 ### Videos

-I am currently developing videos to accompany the site.
-The purpose of videos are:
+I may develop videos to accompany the site and provide more walk-throughs.

-1. To provide an alternative learning environment.
-2. To demonstrate how to apply the ideas.
-3. To cover more complex aspects of the Test.

 ### Workshops